 Some of the most compelling characters in literature also have the most interesting careers.
 Their working lives drive them and their stories.
-Sure, you’ll find plenty of fire fighters in many novels, but there’s no one quite like Guy Montag, the fireman in Ray Bradbury’s classic dystopian novel, “Fahrenheit 451.”
-Montag’s job is at the top of my list of memorable jobs in fiction.
+You’ll find plenty of firefighters in novels, but there’s no one quite like Guy Montag, the fireman in Ray Bradbury’s classic dystopian novel, “Fahrenheit 451.”
+Montag’s job is at the top of my list of the most memorable jobs in fiction.

 What a “Good” Job Means